 Very slow opening.
 Nothing happening to engage reader’s interest until third page and then it’s fleeting.
 The heroine’s observations don’t inspire curiosity, elicit emotion.
 Instead of telling us these home truths, find a way to show the facts, THEN let the heroine make the observation at the end of the scene, if she has to.
 If you’ve done a good job with the scene, she won’t.
 Way too much fal-de-ral at the beginning.
 Get to the meat of the story, viz. the base emotions she feels at the moment her world changes forever.

-We'll call this one Sex (Contemporary - it does have a lot of sex in it =))
+We'll call this one Sex since it isn't published yet (Contemporary - it does have a lot of sex in it =))